 Try out the Leaves on a Stream worksheet and practice it daily.

-Diaphragmatic breathing—sometimes referred to as belly or deep breathing—involves inhaling and exhaling from the abdomen rather than the chest.
+Diaphragmatic breathing is sometimes referred to as belly or deep breathing.
+It involves inhaling and exhaling from the abdomen rather than the chest.

-Research confirms that this breathing technique leads to reduced oxygen consumption and heightened alertness.
-EEG recordings have also recorded increases in theta wave amplitude associated with reduced symptoms of generalized anxiety disorder (Jerath et al., 2006).
+This breathing technique leads to decreased oxygen consumption and heightened alertness.
+EEG recordings have also recorded increases in theta wave amplitude associated with reduced symptoms of generalized anxiety disorder (Jerath, Edry, Barnes, & Jerath, 2006).

-By showing patients how to inhale and exhale more deeply and slowly, several times a day, Diaphragmatic Breathing (belly breathing) provides an effective relaxation technique, reducing residual stress levels, while providing support during acute episodes of stress (Varvogli & Darviri, 2011).
+By showing patients how to inhale and exhale more deeply and slowly several times a day, diaphragmatic breathing provides an effective relaxation technique, reducing residual stress levels and providing support during acute episodes of stress (Varvogli & Darviri, 2011).

 3. Body Scan Meditation

-Mindfulness can be cultivated by paying attention to breathing while focusing, one at a time, on areas of the body.
+Mindfulness can be cultivated by paying attention to breathing while focusing on different areas of the body one at a time.
 Distractions are observed, and attention is gently returned to the body part receiving focus.

-Evidence from functional magnetic resonance imagining (functional MRIs) found that body-scan meditation heightens brain activity linked to increased awareness of the present moment, focus, and stress reduction (Sevinc et al., 2018).
+Evidence from functional magnetic resonance imagining found that body scan meditation heightens brain activity linked to increased awareness of the present moment, focus, and stress reduction (Sevinc et al., 2018).

 To read more about these steps, you can view or download the Body Scan Meditation worksheet.

-Our free Mindfulness Exercises Pack, includes the popular Leaves on a stream tool and audio meditation mentioned above, as well as two other mindfulness tools and audio files that you can download for free.
+Our free Mindfulness Exercises Pack includes the popular Leaves on a Stream tool and audio meditation, as well as two other mindfulness tools and audio files that you can download for free.

 3 Activities to Help Manage Stress